jwkidd3/sb_azure/hol/10. DataFactory/README.md

 }
 ```
 ## Dependencies ##
-Add input.log as a dependency
+Add partitionweblogs.hql as a dependency

 1. Right-click Dependencies in the Solution Explorer window, select Add, and click Existing Item.
 1. Navigate to partitionweblogs.hql and select.